 However, interest rates fall between the time you got pre-approved and the time you needed the mortgage.
 There were similar termed mortgage rates at 2.6%.
 Had you looked for and gone with a similar rate, you would have paid $57,530 in interest instead.
 By not shopping around for a better rate, you paid an extra $13,580!
 This shows the importance of always looking for the best rate.

 Connecting with a real estate agent that fits your needs and has a strong understanding of the market you're looking-in is crucial.
 Especially for first-time buyers, having an experienced agent can provide much needed clarity in a brand new situation.
 When looking for an agent, WOWA’s real estate agent matcher will make the search process much easier, connecting you with top rated agent profiles who you will be able to get in touch with and determine if they are the right fit.
-Since finding a home can be one of the most important purchases of your life, it's highly recommended to assess and get in touch with multiple agents, to help find the one best for you.
+We also have a guide to top real estate agents in Toronto.

 Although it can be tempting to expand your search outward and raise your budget, it's important to continue to look for homes you can both afford and see yourself living in.
 This search starts online, with websites like your area MLS Page and through what your real estate agent finds to show you.